Stir-fried Asparagus, Oyster Mushrooms and Shrimp in Oyster Sauce Recipe

 You might enjoy learning how to Cook Thai food from Kasma in a Thai cooking class.

-Kasma teaches a variation of this recipe – Stir-fried Broccoli with Thai Oyster Sauce (Broccoli Pad Nahm Man Hoi)in the Evening Series Beginning Class #2 and in the Weeklong Class Beginning/Intermediate, day 2.
+Kasma teaches a variation of this recipe – Stir-fried Broccoli with Thai Oyster Sauce (Broccoli Pad Nahm Man Hoi)in the Evening Series Beginning Class #2.
 Also see Michael's blog on The Universal Vegetable Recipe.

 *Because the Thai language has its own script, there are different ways of transliterating Thai into English.
 The more phonetic version is Naw-mai Farang Pad Nahm Man Hoi; the more usual spelling is Naw-mai Farang Pad Nam Man Hoi.
 See A Note on Thai Pronunciation and Spelling.